 Tariq Modood says that ideally secularism is a total separation between the religious and the political so that they do not interference in each other's activities.
-This is a popular view that Modood puts succinctly: "non-domination of political authority by religious authority."
-Concentrating on Western Europe, Modood observes that post-secularist literature continues to emphasize that secularism has lost its grip on Western society and is now waning; moreover, the growing de-

-2 Peter Beyer, "Socially Engaged Religion in a Post-Westphalian Global Context: Remolding the Secular//Religious Distinction," Sociology of Religion, 73:2 (Summer 2012): 109-129, 119.
+&lt;sup>26Peter Beyer, "Socially Engaged Religion in a Post-Westphalian Global Context: Remolding the Secular//Religious Distinction," Sociology of Religion, 73:2 (Summer 2012): 109-129, 119.